sanjaikumarv/interview-preparation-docs/Javascript.md

   - Normal functions are traditional way implement function
   - Uses the function keyword to define a function.
   - Syntax can include a name or be anonymous.
-  - The value of this inside a regular function depends on how the function is called.
   - Regular functions can be used as constructors with the new keyword.
-  - Regular functions have access to the arguments object, which is an array-like object containing all the arguments passed to the function.
+  - Regular functions have access to the arguments object with out receiving any parameters.
-  - In regular functions, you must explicitly use the return statement to return a value.
+  - In regular functions, we must use the return statement to return a value or the function will return this value.

 * Arrow Functions
   - Uses the arrow (=>) syntax
   - More concise, especially for small functions
   - Arrow functions do not have their own this.
 They inherit this from the surrounding lexical scope (i.e., the context where they are defined).
   - Arrow functions cannot be used as constructors.
 Attempting to use new with an arrow function results in an error.
-  - Arrow functions do not have their own arguments object.
-They inherit it from their enclosing scope.
+  - Arrow functions do not have their own arguments object
-  - Arrow functions have an implicit return for single expressions.
-If the function consists of only one expression, return is implicit.
+  - Arrow functions have an own return for single expressions.

 ## What is hoisting in JavaScript?

-* JavaScript is a behavior in which a function or a variable can be used before declaration.
+* JavaScript is a behavior in which a function can be used before declaration.

-* This process allows you to use variables and call functions before they are actually declared in the code

 ## What is a closure in JavaScript?